nodesman/essential-education/books/the_first_90_days/chapter_3_normative_clarity_audit.md

-# Chapter 2: The Normative Clarity Audit
+# Chapter 3: Normative Clarity Audit

 Now that you have embraced your mission as an intelligence operative, you need a methodology.
 The Normative Clarity Audit is your systematic framework for investigating a potential employer.
 It is designed to help you peel back the layers of the organization and understand its true nature.